terracenter/gentoo_install/README.md

 ### Create filesystems

-Filesystems, so the good thing about Linux is that we've a lot of filesystems that we can use, but this is also the bad thing :sweat_smile: what to choose and when will most probably come to your mind at some point.
+Filesystems, so the good thing about Linux is that we have a lot of filesystems that we can use, but this is also the bad thing :sweat_smile: what to choose and when will most probably come to your mind at some point.

 You can read as much as you want [here](https://wiki.gentoo.org/wiki/Filesystem), but we're going to keep it easy, we will use `ext4`, which is the default filesystem for many Linux distributions.

-Let's create our three main filesystems volumes, one FAT32 for UEFI (:fearful: yes, I know, but this is how it UEFI works), and them our main `ext4` filesystems:
+Let's create our three main filesystems volumes, one FAT32 for UEFI (:fearful: yes, I know, but this is how UEFI works), and then our main `ext4` filesystems:

 ```shell
 mkfs.vfat -F32 /dev/nvme0n1p1